modulocity/automationstationgame.com/_posts/devlog-26.md

 It's pretty straightforward, which is the primary goal here.
 Automation Station already has a lot of weird and obtuse mechanics, and if the progression system is the main thing guiding the player through the rest of the game, it needs to be super intuitive to use.

-## Implemention Challenges
+## Implementation Challenges

 Implementing the mission browser in-game was no small feat.
 As I mentioned earlier, UI always takes me a long time and there were a bunch of new technical hurdles to overcome to get everything working.
-The first one was the node-based tech tree UI panel.
-I knew that this tech tree would get pretty large over time, so it needed to support a larger tree than could fit on screen.
+I knew that this tech tree would get pretty large over time, so the UI needs to support viewing a larger tree than would fit on one screen.
 The typical solution to this is to use a "Scroll View" which adds scroll bars to navigate the content within a viewport.
 This works great, but for some frustrating and mysterious reason, Unity's off-the-shelf scroll view doesn't support panning with a mouse drag.
 That meant that the only way to move around the tech tree was to click precisely on the scroll bars and drag those around instead.
 This wasn't acceptable to me, so I spent a couple of days writing a custom scroll view that supported panning on mouse drag.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/8C795pc.mp4" type="video/mp4" />
 </video>

 The next hurdle was figuring out how to track the progress of missions.
 Mission steps can be a variety of things, such as "Smelt 5 iron ingots" or "Construct a crucible" or "Enter build mode", so I needed a system that was flexible enough to handle all these kinds of gameplay events that I could foresee being a step in a mission.
-In an object-oriented design pattern, I would typically make some kind of base event class where each unique type of event would extend this to add additional data and features.
-However, this doesn't scale super well when you have potentially thousands of events firing every frame.
-It is important to keep the data footprint as small as possible to support large quantities.
+In an object-oriented design pattern, I would typically make some kind of base event class which each unique type of event would extend to add additional data and features.
+However, this doesn't scale super well when there are potentially thousands of events firing every frame.
+It is important to keep the data footprint as small as possible to support large quantities of events.
 At the same time, I wanted the events to all be the same size so that they could all be thrown into a nice cache-friendly array.

 The solution I came up with was to make an event store two pieces of information: the event type and an optional entity type.
-For example, the event for smelting an iron ingot would have a type "smelt item" and an entity type of "iron-ingot".
-And for an event for entering build mode, the type would be "enter build mode" and the entity type would be null and unused.
+For example, the event for smelting an iron ingot would have an event type "smelt item" and an entity type of "iron-ingot".
+And for an event for entering build mode, the event type would be "enter build mode" and the entity type would be null and unused.
 Internally, the event type and entity type are actually stored as integer IDs to keep the data footprint as small as possible.
 The events can be fired from any gameplay system and then another system listens for events and updates mission progress accordingly.

 With that, I was able to wire up the UI for the mission browser and have it dynamically update based on what the player does in-game.
 Here is how it looks: